Mindsets – which one do you have?

 Related Post: 65 Amazing Growth Mindset Quotes That Will Inspire You

-Key Differences Between the Fixed & Growth Mindsets
+Key Differences Between the Fixed vs Growth Mindsets

-Dwerk states that “as you begin to understand the fixed and growth mindsets, you will see exactly how one thing leads to another.
+Dweck states that “as you begin to understand the fixed vs growth mindsets, you will see exactly how one thing leads to another.
 How a belief that your qualities are carved in stone OR that your qualities can be cultivated, leads to a host of different thoughts and actions, taking you down an entirely different road”.

-Is it possible to be a bit of both?
+Is it possible to have both a fixed and growth mindset?

 So in order to chase our goals, reach our full potential and become wildly successful, it’s important that we focus on having a growth mindset.